MicrosoftDocs/windows-dev-docs/hub/dev-environment/tips.md

 ## Improve performance speed for WSL by not crossing over file systems

-If you're working with both Windows and Windows Subsystem for Linux, you have two file systems installed: NTSF (Windows) and WSL (your Linux distro).
+If you're working with both Windows and Windows Subsystem for Linux, you have two file systems installed: NTFS (Windows) and WSL (your Linux distro).
 For fast performance, ensure that your project files are stored in the same system as the tools you're using.
 Learn more about [choosing the correct file system for faster performance](/windows/wsl/compare-versions#use-the-linux-file-system-for-faster-performance).

 ## Improve build speeds by adding Windows Defender exclusions